 There is an infinite number of causes behind why each individual feels stress.
 You will be able to handle stress better or worse than someone else.
 And something that you find stressful, won’t be stressful for another person.

 This will never mean that you are incorrect in feeling the way you do.
-Your own stress levels need to be understood from your own own point of view.
+You need to understand your stress levels within your own context.
 Not based on how others feel towards that task or situation.

 The reason is that everyone has had differing backgrounds and experiences in their lives.
 Taking into account: